-- VLAN ID: The ID for identifying and marking traffic to and from the interface. - DHCP Client: When enabled on the virtual interfaces, the DHCP Server assigns dynamic IP addresses to the connected client. - IPv4: The virtual IP address and netmask of the interface. - Private: When enabled, the Virtual IP Address is only routable on the local appliance. - Identity: Choose an identity to be used for IP services.
-For example, Identity is used as the Source IP Address to communicate with BGP neighbors. - Directed Broadcast: When the Directed Broadcast check box is selected, the directed broadcasts are sent to the virtual IP subnets on the virtual interface. - Virtual Interface Name: Based on the selected deployment mode, the Virtual Interface Name field is auto filled. - Routing Domain: The routing domain that provides a single point of administration of the branch office network, or a data center network. - Firewall Zones: The firewall zone to which the interface belongs.
+- VLAN ID: The ID for identifying and marking traffic to and from the interface. - Virtual Interface Name: Based on the selected deployment mode, the Virtual Interface Name field is auto filled. - Enable HA Heartbeat: Enable syncing of HA heartbeats over this interface.
+This option is enabled if you have configured a secondary appliance for HA.
+Select this option to allow primary and secondary appliances to synchronize the HA heartbeats over this interface.
+Specify the IP address of the primary and secondary appliance. - Routing Domain: The routing domain that provides a single point of administration of the branch office network, or a data center network. - Firewall Zones: The firewall zone to which the interface belongs.
 Firewall zones secure and control the interfaces in the logical zone. - Client Mode: Select Client Mode from the drop-down list.
 On selection of PPPoE Static displays more settings.